squaresLab/BugZoo/README.md

 ### `repairbox list`

-Produces a list of all repair boxes, programs, datasets, and tools within RepairBox.
+Produces a list of all repair boxes, programs, datasets and tools within RepairBox.

 ```